unrealwork/atsd-use-cases/research/hartford-fire/README.md

 | 2015* | 0% | 0% | 0% | 0% |
 | 2016 | +16.01% | +8.26% | +10.71% | +14.43% |

->2015 was the median baseline
+>2015 is the median baseline

 ### Growth Rates